codeplaysoftware/portBLAS/README.md

 **IMPORTANT NOTE:** The `TARGET` CMake variable is no longer supported.
 It has been replaced by `TUNING_TARGET`, which accepts the same options.
-`TUNING_TARGET` affects only the tuning configuration and has no effect on the target triplet for DPC++ or the hipSYCL target.
+`TUNING_TARGET` affects only the tuning configuration and has no effect on the target triplet for DPC++ or the AdaptiveCpp/hipSYCL target.
 Please refer to the sections below for setting them.

 1. Clone the portBLAS repository, making sure to pass the `--recursive` option, in order to clone submodule(s).
 2. Create a build directory